Scale the brand without scaling the chaos.

 - Day 90: end-to-end CAC, LTV, and retention review

-- Ad platform algorithm shifts: Meta, Google, TikTok
+- Ad platform algorithm shifts across Meta, Google, and TikTok

 - Patterns from the DTC placement network, quarterly